 Each month this year, the EQ7 folks are sponsoring giveaways and contests to celebrate their 25th anniversary.
 If you want a chance to win an EQ7 software package, click on EQ7 25th Anniversary to see how you can win an EQ7, and other great prizes.
 Just so you know, this is not a sponsored post, I am not receiving anything from EQ7 for telling you how to win.

 If you are a quilter, you are a designer too, even if you don’t use software.
 When you use a published pattern, you still are a designer, as you choose the colors and prints to use.
 You make your project your own.
 Same pattern, but very different interpretations.
-If you love the first Scrap Dance, the pattern is for sale in my Craftsy store.
-Just click on the icon on the sidebar.

 How do you design your quilts?